snail-z/zhPopupController/README.md

 ## License

-OverlayController is distributed under the MIT license.
+SnailQuickMaskPopups is distributed under the MIT license.